timvink/sudoku-solver/README.md

 If you're stuck on a sudoku puzzle, you can use this library to find out if you missed something obvious, or need to apply a more complex strategy to make progress.

+See also my blogpost [Introducing an actually helpful sudoku solver](https://timvink.nl/blog/introducing-sudoku-solver/).

 ## Setup

 Install the package: